jcupitt/docker-builds/mirtk-build/README.md

 # Build MIRTK to a prefix

-# FSL

-See `docker-builds/msm-fsl6-ubuntu16.04` for FSL plus latest MSM.

-# Native build

-These scripts download, configure, build and install eigen, VTK and MIRTK to a private prefix.
+These scripts download, configure, build and install eigen, VTK, ITK and MIRTK to a private prefix.

 Try: